Auxiliary iterative schemes for the discrete operators on de Rham complex: Auxiliary schemes for the discrete problems

 \end{itemize} We summarize these cases in Table \ref{recognize_eig_continuous}.
-The functions in $ \mfH^k_h $ and $ \mfB^k_h $ correspond to the zero eigenvalues of the original discrete eigenvalue problem \eqref{dsd_eig_weak_discrete} or \eqref{dsd_eig_operator_discrete}, while the functions in $ \mfB^{*}_{kh} $ correspond to the nonzero eigenvalues.
+The functions in $ \mfH^k_h $ and $ \mfB^k_h $ correspond to the eigenfunctions with $ 0 $ eigenvalues in the original discrete eigenvalue problem \eqref{dsd_eig_weak_discrete} or \eqref{dsd_eig_operator_discrete}, while the functions in $ \mfB^{*}_{kh} $ correspond to the eigenfunction with nonzero eigenvalues.
 In actual applications, the desired eigenpairs are mostly the parts in $ \mfH^k_h $ and $ \mfB^{*}_{kh} $.
-These eigenpairs can be recognized this Table.
+These eigenpairs can be identified by recomputing the eigenvalues and this table.